 We assume that \ref{item: Dichotomy for G 1} doesn't hold, and show that then \ref{item: Dichotomy for G 2} must hold.
-For a definable set $\tY' \subseteq \tY$ we say that $\tY'$ is \emph{large} in $\tY$ if $\RM(\tY \setminus \tY_0) \leq 1$; and the same for a subset $\tZ' \subseteq \tZ$.
+For a definable set $\tY' \subseteq \tY$ we say that $\tY'$ is \emph{large} in $\tY$ if $\RM(\tY \setminus \tY') \leq 1$; and the same for a subset $\tZ' \subseteq \tZ$.
 Notice that in the proof we can freely replace $\tY$ and $\tZ$ by their large subsets.

-Let $p(y)\in S(M)$ be the generic type on $\tY$, it is the unique type on $\tY$ of Morley rank $2$ (as $\tY$ has Morley degree $1$ by assumption).
+Let $p^*(y)\in S(M)$ be the generic type on $\tY$, it is the unique type on $\tY$ of Morley rank $2$ (as $\tY$ has Morley degree $1$ by assumption).

-Since $\Phi$ has Morley rank $3$, the set $\{ c\in \tZ \colon \Phi_c \in p \}$ is definable (by Fact \ref{fact-loc-tab-def}) and has Morley rank at most $1$ by additivity of Morley rank.
+Since $\Phi$ has Morley rank $3$, the set $\{ c\in \tZ \colon \Phi_c \in p^* \}$ is definable (by Fact \ref{fact-loc-tab-def}) and has Morley rank at most $1$ by additivity of Morley rank.
 Thus we can throw away this set and assume that the Morley rank of $\Phi_c$ is at most $1$ for all $c\in \tZ$.
 Similarly, we may assume that the Morley rank of $\Phi_b \subseteq \tZ$ is at most $1$ for all $b\in \tY$.

-Assume that $p$ is a pop type for $\Phi$ (see Definition \ref{def: pop type}).
-Then $\RM(p) = 1$ ($\RM(p) \geq 1$ as $p$ is non-algebraic, and $\RM(p) \leq 1$ as $\Phi_c \in p$ for some $c$ by definition of pop-types, and $\RM(\Phi_c) = 1$ by the previous paragraph).
-If there are only finitely many pop types for $\Phi$, then we can throw away finitely many definable sets of Morley rank $1$ (one in each of the pop types), and pass to a large subset on which there are no pop types (hence, obtaining \ref{item: Dichotomy for G 1} using Proposition \ref{prop:basic-eq}).
-Thus we can assume that there are infinitely many pop types on $\tY$.
+Assume that $p$ is a popular type for $\Phi$ (see Definition \ref{def: pop type}).
+Then $\RM(p) = 1$ ($\RM(p) \geq 1$ as $p$ is non-algebraic, and $\RM(p) \leq 1$ as $\Phi_c \in p$ for some $c$ by definition of popular types, and $\RM(\Phi_c) = 1$ by the previous paragraph).
+If there are only finitely many popular types for $\Phi$, then we can throw away finitely many definable sets of Morley rank $1$ (one in each of the popular types), and pass to a large subset on which there are no popular types (hence, obtaining \ref{item: Dichotomy for G 1} using Proposition \ref{prop:basic-eq}).
+Thus we can assume that there are infinitely many popular types on $\tY$.